Insights

 In Financial Planning, Retirement

-Beginning September 30, 2025, the U.S. Treasury will no longer issue or accept paper checks for most federal payments.
+Beginning September 30, 2025, the U.S. Treasury will no longer issue paper checks for most federal payments.
 This change affects how Social Security benefits, tax refunds, trust and estate payments, and other government disbursements are delivered.
 All payments will transition to Electronic Funds Transfer (EFT), such as direct deposit into a bank account or a U.S. Treasury–issued Direct Express® Debit Mastercard®.
+The IRS is also planning to end the acceptance of paper checks for payments (such as tax payments); though there is not currently a date set for the transition, it’s best to begin preparing now.

 At Coldstream, our priority is helping you stay ahead of changes that impact your financial life.
 Here’s what you need to know and how we can support you.